jc2554/ECE3400-team7/docs/final_design.md

 ![](./image/ResetDisplay.png)

-## Audio
-We decided to play the first two lines of “If you’re happy and you know it” instead of a simple 3 tone sound.
+We also decided to play the first two lines of “If you’re happy and you know it” instead of a simple 3 tone sound for our done signal.
 To do this, we determined the piano notes for the song - for example the first line was “C C F F F F F F F E F G”, and determined the corresponding frequencies for each of these for a particular scale.
 Then, we created separate modules in Verilog for each of these frequencies by modifying the counter value from the files used in Lab 3 (See Section on Lab 3 for more details).
 Using the same code structure as Lab 3, we extended counter2 to be 4 bits wide, extended the ternary operator assigning to the GPIO pins to include the longer sequence of tones, and used a longer if statement that changed that value of counter2 after the desired note had been played for a specified time interval.
 Below is a snippet of the modified code:

 ```verilog
 assign {GPIO_0_D[26],GPIO_0_D[28],GPIO_0_D[30],GPIO_0_D[32],GPIO_0_D[33],GPIO_0_D[31],GPIO_0_D[29],GPIO_0_D[27]} =